Remarks on paper "Two-term spectral asymptotics in linear elasticity'': Abstract

 \section{Abstract}

-\ In this note, by pointing out several serious mistakes in \cite{CaFrLeVa-23} and by Proposition 7.1 and Remarks 7.2--7.3 we show that the conclusions published by Matteo Capoferri, Leonid Friedlander, Michael Levitin and Dmitri Vassiliev (J Geom Anal (2023)33:242) are completely wrong.
-Then, we explain the correctness of proof of Theorem 1.1 in our paper \cite{Liu-21} by giving some remarks and putting the whole proof in Appendix (see also \cite{Liu-22b} and \cite{Liu-22c}).
+\ In this note, we shall point out that all ``numerically calculations'' and figures in \cite{CaFrLeVa-23} are wrong because these calculations are based on some incorrect formulas.
+Furthermore, by pointing out several serious errors in \cite{CaFrLeVa-23} and especially by Section 7, Proposition 7.1, Remarks 7.2--7.3, and Section 8 (a result of A. Pierzchalski and B. {\O}rsted) we show that the conclusions published by Matteo Capoferri, Leonid Friedlander, Michael Levitin and Dmitri Vassiliev (J Geom Anal (2023)33:242) as well as the main ``algorithm'' theory of the book \cite{SaVa-97} are completely wrong.
+Finally, we explain the correctness of proof of Theorem 1.1 in our paper \cite{Liu-21} by giving some remarks and putting the whole proof in Appendix (see also \cite{Liu-22b} and \cite{Liu-22c}).